 This does nothing to address the myriad of challenges faced by these farmers and ultimately falls into the same unethical and unsustainable trappings that got us to this point in the first place.

-The rise of solar irrigation
+The rise of solar irrigation for sustainability

 Futurepump seized on this opportunity to develop a transformative product which provides sustainable, solar powered irrigation for smallholder farmers.